-If the Title IX Coordinator determines that the conduct could fall within the scope of this Policy but does not constitute Sexual Harassment, if investigated, the Title IX Coordinator will proceed to contact the Director of Legal Affairs, who will proceed under the Sexual Misconduct procedures.
+If the Title IX Coordinator determines that the conduct could fall within the scope of this Policy but does not constitute Sexual Harassment, if investigated, the Title IX Coordinator will proceed under the Sexual Misconduct procedures.

 As part of the preliminary assessment, the Title IX Coordinator may take investigative steps to determine the identity of the Complainant, if it is not apparent from the report.